-- Healthy adults have established a career and mature relationships with others.
+Healthy adults have established a career and mature relationships with others.
 In Erikson's view, the primary responsibility is the guidance of the next generation.
-This can occur by raising children, guiding younger generations, creation of ideas, art, products, etc. - The crisis revolves around whether or not the individual will contribute to society or stagnate. - Stagnation involves the lack of productivity, boredom, and interpersonal impoverishment.
+This can occur by raising children, guiding younger generations, creation of ideas, art, products, etc.